seperman/deepdiff/docs/diff_doc.rst

 ignore_encoding_errors: Boolean, default = False
-    If you want to get away with UnicodeDecodeError without passing explicit character encodings, set this option to True.
-If you want to make sure the encoding is done properly, keep this as False and instead pass an explicit list of character encodings to be considered via the encodings parameter.
+    :ref:`ignore_encoding_errors_label` If you want to get away with UnicodeDecodeError without passing explicit character encodings, set this option to True.
+If you want to make sure the encoding is done properly, keep this as False and instead pass an explicit list of character encodings to be considered via the :ref:`encodings_label` parameter.

 iterable_compare_func: